 Introduction

 The High Speed 1 ("HS1") rail infrastructure, consisting of track, four stations and associated infrastructure, links the UK to continental Europe via the Channel Tunnel.
-The track on HS1 runs from the Channel Tunnel to St Pancras International Station.
-The four stations on HS1 are St Pancras International Station, Stratford International Station, Ebbsfleet International Station and Ashford International Station (as applicable).
+The HS1 track runs from the Channel Tunnel to St. Pancras International Station.
+The four HS1 stations are St. Pancras International Station, Stratford International Station, Ebbsfleet International Station and Ashford International Station (as applicable).
 Ashford International Station is located within the infrastructure owned by Network Rail Infrastructure Ltd (“NRIL”).
 The domestic side of Ashford International is operated by SE Trains Limited (“Southeastern”).

-HS1 Limited (“HS1 Ltd”) is the infrastructure manager of HS1 under the Rail Regulations 2016 and has issued this Network Statement for HS1.
+HS1 Limited trading as London St. Pancras Highspeed is the infrastructure manager of HS1 under the Rail Regulations 2016 and has issued this Network Statement for HS1.

-HS1 Ltd (the "Infrastructure Manager") is a nominated undertaker for the purposes of the Channel Tunnel Rail Link Act 1996 and the Channel Tunnel Rail Link (Supplementary Provisions) Act 2008.
+London St. Pancras Highspeed (the "Infrastructure Manager") is a nominated undertaker for the purposes of the Channel Tunnel Rail Link Act 1996 and the Channel Tunnel Rail Link (Supplementary Provisions) Act 2008.
 The Infrastructure Manager has entered into an agreement with the Secretary of State for Transport (the "Secretary of State") under which the Secretary of State grants it a concession to operate, finance and maintain HS1 for a specified period ("Concession Agreement").

 Objective

 This Network Statement has been developed pursuant to the requirements of the Rail Regulations 2016.
-This Network Statement provides general information about HS1; conditions of access to HS1 by transport operators; rules, procedures and criteria for allocation of capacity and payments for the same.
+This Network Statement provides general information about the HS1 network; conditions of access to HS1 by transport operators; rules, procedures and criteria for allocation of capacity and payments for the same.

 Legal Framework